LATEST UPDATE - Friday 20th November

-The University has limited campus-based research operations in order to support the efforts to delay transmission of the Coronavirus (COVID 19), to protect the health and wellbeing of its staff and students.
-The situation around COVID 19 continues to change, and it is important that the University and its staff, students and visitors engaged in research abide by the most up to date advertised guidance put out by Public Health England and the Foreign Office advice on travel.
+The University limited campus-based research operations in order to support the efforts to delay transmission of the Coronavirus (COVID 19), to protect the health and wellbeing of its staff and students.
+As lockdown eases, activity on campus is increasing; however, the situation around COVID 19 continues to change, and it is important that the University and its staff, students and visitors engaged in research abide by the most up to date advertised guidance put out by Public Health England and the Foreign Office advice on travel.
 The University regularly updates its main Coronavirus web pages with information about the local situation.

 We understand that the situation has wide ranging consequences on your research and on the research and research-related staff you manage, and research students you supervise.
 This guidance will help you to navigate those changes.
 The information here is updated regularly.